The best filmmaking is the filmmaking you don’t notice.

 He had fun for the first time in years.
 And you can see it in every frame.

 His director of photography, Michael Ballhaus, was new to him.
-They used this film to get back to Scorsese’s guerrilla roots—the energy and freedom of his early work before bigger budgets and studio oversight complicated things.
+They used this film to get back to Scorsese’s guerrilla roots, the energy and freedom of his early work before bigger budgets and studio oversight complicated things.

 So many things about how this movie is shot reappear later in his career.
-You can see direct lines from After Hours to The Wolf of Wall Street—that same manic energy, that same willingness to let the camera express the character’s internal chaos.
+You can see direct lines from After Hours to The Wolf of Wall Street, that same manic energy, that same willingness to let the camera express the character’s internal chaos.

-This teaches you something crucial: sometimes the best thing you can do for your craft is to make something small and weird that lets you remember why you loved filmmaking in the first place.
+This teaches you something important: sometimes the best thing you can do for your craft is to make something small and weird that lets you remember why you loved filmmaking in the first place.
 Not every project has to be your magnum opus.
 Some can just be playgrounds where you rediscover your instincts.

 Kubrick’s Luxurious Stupidity in Barry Lyndon

-Slow down and settle in—way, way down—for this little moment from Barry Lyndon.
+Slow down and settle in, way, way down, for this little moment from Barry Lyndon.

 Just listen to the pauses.
 Feel the rhythm.